Master of Public Health

 Curriculum

-Graduates of the program attain depth and breadth in public health, as defined in the foundational competency areas of:
+The Master of Public Health: Rural Population Health program is an online program designed for students to attain depth and breadth in public health, as defined in the foundational competency areas of:

-Additionally, graduates of the UT Tyler MPH generalist program can proficiently:
+Additionally, graduates of the UT Tyler MPH in Rural Population health program can proficiently

-• Utilize community assessment and analysis tools to address factors that contribute to disparities in rural populations.
+- Utilize community assessment and analysis tools to address factors that contribute to health variations among populations.

 What Can You Do With a Master of Public Health?